 Every year, the kids in his audiences were noticeably LESS FIT than the the year before.
 This was true everywhere he went, across all cultures, demographics and age groups from kindergarten to college.

 Feeling called to do more than just speak on health, Tony took action in 2004 and launched the MiracleKids Triathlon.
 The goal was to build a world-class race to motivate kids and inspire fundraising for families of kids fighting cancer.
+It worked.
 In the decade Tony led the event, a total of 12,500 kids raced and raised $4,500,000.

 Today's youngest generation is the first in American history to have a shorter projected life expectancy than their parents.

 In 2014, Tony co-founded a Minnesota non-profit named CycleHealth for the mission of inspiring more kids to put digital devices down and get active in the outdoors.
 He has created and led several one-of-a-kind events that have impacted tens of thousands of kids.

 In 2017, after 3 straight years of growth, CycleHealth happily merged with the YMCA of the Greater Twin Cities.
 The goal... to reach more kids across the Twin Cities and eventually the whole nation,

 Powered by the Y, CycleHealth now hosts large-scale kid adventure races in all 4 seasons, each with an accompanying fitness challenge.
 Over 7.500 kids finished races and outdoor adventure challenges offered by CycleHealth in 2021.